ExploreASL/ExploreASL/Modules/SubModule_Structural/README.md

 ### Description

-Submodule of ExploreASL Structural Module, that performs a biasfield correction on T1w & applies it on the FLAIR.
+Submodule of ExploreASL Structural Module, that performs a biasfield correction on **T1w** & applies it on the **FLAIR**.

 ### Workflow

-This submodule performs a biasfield correction on T1w and applies it on FLAIR.
+This submodule performs a biasfield correction on T1w and applies it on **FLAIR**.
 This can be useful, when there are large lesions on the FLAIR that hamper capturing the biasfield nicely on the FLAIR itself.
-In such cases, the biasfield of the T1w might be easier to obtain and should be the same as the FLAIR, provided they are scanned in the same scan session (i.e.g same scanner, same coil).
+In such cases, the biasfield of the T1w might be easier to obtain and should be the same as the **FLAIR**, provided they are scanned in the same scan session (i.e.g same scanner, same coil).

-**BE CAREFUL**: this submodule assumes that the biasfields of the T1w and FLAIR are comparable, which is not the case when one of the two (or both) are already biasfield corrected.
+**BE CAREFUL**: this submodule assumes that the biasfields of the **T1w** and **FLAIR** are comparable, which is not the case when one of the two (or both) are already biasfield corrected.

 ### Recommended usage